I'm OK – You're OK

-If the basic investment-trust idea is even half as sound as it appears to be, the average investor has virtually no excuse for buying any securities but investment-trust share.
-The question may be put this way, using golf again: if it was very important to you to win the class B championship at your country club and the rules permitted you to hire Gene Sarazen (equivalent to today’s Tiger Wood ), at a reasonable fee, to make the shots for you , wouldn’t you be an egotistical fool to insist on playing the shots yourself ?
+If the basic investment-trust the idea is even half as sound as it appears to be, the average investor has virtually no excuse for buying any securities but investment-trust share.
+The question maybe put this way, using golf again: if it was very important to you to win the class B championship at your country club and the rules permitted you to hire Gene Sarazen (equivalent to today’s Tiger Wood ), at a reasonable fee, to make the shots for you, wouldn’t you be an egotistical fool to insist on playing the shots yourself?

 This would be an airtight analogy, except for one thing.
-Mr. Sarazen is superior to you and me at playing golf, and he can demonstrate this superiority every time he steps onto the first tee.
-But thus far in our history there has been little evidence that there exist a demonstrable skill in managing security portfolios. “
+Mr Sarazen is superior to you and me at playing golf, and he can demonstrate this superiority every time he steps onto the first tee.
+But thus far in our history, there has been little evidence that there exists a demonstrable skill in managing security portfolios. “

-Even after 76 years of publishing this book , the result remain the same that active mutual fund still not be able to out-perform the market.
+Even after 76 years of publishing this book, the result remains the same that active mutual fund still not be able to out-perform the market.

-A famous blogger from USA gave a very good summary of this book :
+A famous blogger from the USA gave a very good summary of this book :

 One of the quote :